Multiple Noises in Diffusion Model for Semi-Supervised Multi-Domain Translation: ( ) Method

 \subsection{Existing Issues With Noisy Conditional Diffusion Models}

-We now focus on noisy conditional diffusion models that concatenate the different modalities as input to $\epsilon_\theta$ as detailed in \ref{related_works:noisy_condition}.
-We note some problems with existing diffusion frameworks that arise from the fact that the noise level $t$ is shared by all domains during the forward and backward diffusion process: \begin{itemize} \item $t$ no longer models the level of noise present in the input sample during training.
-The unavailable views are replaced by pure noise (initially modeled by time step $T$), and concatenated with other domains containing a different noise level $t$,
+We focus on noisy conditional diffusion models that concatenate different modalities as input to $\epsilon_\theta$, as detailed in \cref{related_works:noisy_condition}.
+These models face inherent challenges due to the shared noise level $t$ during forward and backward diffusion processes across all domains.
+The fundamental issue arises from the discrepancy between noise levels of available and unavailable views during training and inference.
+During training, unavailable views are replaced with pure noise, while other domains contain varying levels of noise.
+Consequently, $t$ no longer accurately represents the true noise distribution across domains.

-\item When training noisy conditional models, each view contains the same amount of noise.
-This may encourage the model to prioritize marginal distribution information over the conditional distribution, as it may be easier to reconstruct one domain alone,

-\item During the backward diffusion process, the condition must be degraded to the same level of noise as the target domain for $t$ to order to model the correct level of noise.
-When the time step is close to $T$, the condition becomes very noisy and contains close to zero information.
-This causes the generation of the target domain to move away from the intended semantic.
-A similar problem occurs in RePaint~\cite{lugmayr2022repaint}, which is solved by looping through the same generation steps multiple times (i.e. the jumping mechanism) to ensure further semantic consistency; this solution increases time and computational complexity. \end{itemize}
+This discrepancy propagates to the backward diffusion process during inference (illustrated in \cref{fig:noisyvsclean,fig:noisyvsclean_multi}), where the conditional inputs must be degraded to match the target domain's noise level (as shown in the initial steps in (a) \cref{fig:noisyvsclean}, where the sketch and segmentation mask contain significant noise).
+When the timestep approaches $T$, the condition becomes extremely noisy, retaining minimal semantic information.
+This degradation causes the generation of the target domain to deviate from the intended semantics, resulting in the generation traversing different modes as it attempts to align with the gradually revealed conditional information as noise levels decrease.
+This phenomenon is demonstrated in \cref{fig:noisyvsclean_multi}, where the noisy condition produces inconsistent outputs, exhibiting variations in key facial features such as gender, hair color, and hair length.
+RePaint \citep{lugmayr2022repaint} encounters a similar issue, which it addresses by implementing a jumping mechanism.
+This solution involves looping through the same generation steps multiple times to increase the semantic consistency, but at the cost of increased time and computational complexity.

-To alleviate these problems, we augment the forward and backward diffusion process with a vector $\tvector$, of size $m$ with one $t^i$ for each of the $m$ domains.
+In contrast, \model's approach of modeling distinct timesteps per domain enables the preservation of clean conditional inputs during inference (illustrated in \cref{fig:noisyvsclean}, where the conditions remain noise-free).
+Consequently, the generation process maintains greater consistency and is more effectively guided by the conditional information throughout the diffusion process, as demonstrated in \cref{fig:noisyvsclean_multi}, where the intermediate steps exhibit stability and manifest the final image features from the early stages of generation.
+This allows the diffusion model to focus on refining the sample rather than correcting its trajectory.